-London St Pancras Station was designed by William Barlow in 1863, with construction commencing in 1866.
+London St Pancras Station was designed by William Barlow in 1863, and building began in 1866.

-Today, the station (owned by HS1 Limited) and hotel have been restored and renovated, with high quality, modern retail sensitively fused with the original, Victorian architecture.
+Today, the station (owned by HS1 Limited) and hotel have been restored and renovated, with high quality, modern retail sensitively fused with Victorian architecture.

-Applications for this location require the completion and submission of a specific HS1 Risk Assessment & Method Statement template, downloadable here.
+Applications for this location require the completion and submission of a specific HS1 risk assessment and method statement template, downloadable here.

 St Pancras International Station